jodynichols/python-kafka-microservices/README.md

 - Once done with it, stop your docker containers: ```docker-compose down```

 ### Using the webapp and of chronology of events
-1. After starting all scripts and accessing the landing page (http://127.0.0.1:8000), customise your pizza and submit your order:
+1. After starting all scripts and accessing the landing page (http://127.0.0.1:8000), customise your bubble tea and submit your order:
 ![image](static/images/docs/webapp_menu.png)

 2. Once the order is submitted the webapp will produce an event to the Kafka topic ```tea-ordered```: